 GAO encourages all users to read the privacy policies of the third-party sites and applications before registering or posting information.
 GAO disclaims any liability for any loss or damage resulting from any comments posted on these sites and applications.

 GAO is required to post a System of Records Notice if it maintains personnel records containing PII that are retrieved by a personal identifier.
 GAO’s Human Capital Management System of Personnel Records meets these criteria.
 The System of Records Notice for this system is published in the Federal Register.

 We strive to be a model organization—one that is client and customer driven.
 In that spirit, we participate in an online customer satisfaction survey using the American Customer Satisfaction Index.
-The survey randomly selects a small proportion of visitors to our website and asks them a series of questions about their online experience.
-The survey will appear in a separate browser window and you may complete it after you leave our site.
-The results show how our site compares with other commercial and government websites and helps guide our efforts to improve our website.
+The survey randomly selects a small proportion of visitors to our site and asks them a series of questions about their online experience.
+The survey will appear in a separate browser window; you may complete it when you leave our site.
+The results, which show how this site compares with some of the best commercial and government Web sites, help guide our efforts to improve our Web site.
 Thank you for taking the time to fill out the survey if it appears during your visit.